🚩 Challenge #0: 🎟 Simple Counter Example

 We are deploying all the RUST contracts at the

-endpoint where the nitro devnode is spinning up in Docker.
+localhost:8547endpoint where the nitro devnode is spinning up in Docker.
 You can check the network where your contract has been deployed in the frontend (http://localhost:3000):

 🚀 Deploy your NextJS App